 The 2016 Tenuta di Arceno Strada al Sasso Gran Selezione is sourced from a single vineyard and is 100% Sangiovese.
-The stated goal of the winery was to produce a wine of significant structure and they have succeeded.
+The stated goal of the winery is to produce a wine of significant structure and they have succeeded.

 In the glass the color is a deep purple with violet reflections.
 Black plum and black cherry aromas are accented with toasted spice and coffee notes.
 There’s also a hint of toasted fennel seed.
 On the palate, the wine is brooding.
 Large scaled tannins mask the fruit slightly at the moment even while decanted.
 Crushed red cherry, toasted spice, coffee and tobacco notes hint at an interesting evolution.
 The wine is lively and juicy with plenty of sapid acidity.
 The “Stone Street” Gran Selezione is vinified in stainless steel and then aged for 10-16 months in new French Oak.
 This wine used to be a Chianti Classico Riserva but was elevated to Gran Selezione status beginning with the 2016 vintage.
 92 points.
 Good value in the GS category.
 Find this wine.

 It’ll be interesting to see where the style and evolution takes this wine.
 Salute!